Torahime3/FC_Freecube/README.md

 ## TODO

+- [ ] Fix music transmitter not cancelling when quit plot
+- [ ] Player can ignite tnt in other plot with flame bow
+- [ ] Ignore case sensitivity in the command system
 - [x] Data storage system
 - [x] Request lifecycle management
 - [x] Fix the permissions on the entity generator and the pvp areas